Which of the following is the correct IUPAC name for a compound w... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which of the following is the correct IUPAC name for a compound with a seven-carbon chain, double bond between carbons and , and methyl groups at carbons and , with the configuration at carbon ?
+Which of the following is the correct IUPAC name for a compound with the structure: a four-carbon chain with a bromo substituent at carbon , a phenyl group at carbon , and both substituents having configuration at their respective stereocenters?

 Watch next